If you asked any digital marketer about which advertising tactic you aren’t using but should, they’d tell you without flinching an eye: retargeting.

-When carrying out a retargeting campaign, however, you need to rotate your ads frequently.
+When building an effective retargeting campaign, however, you need to rotate your ads frequently.
 If you don’t, your audience will ignore your ads, lowering their effectiveness and increasing their costs.

 If you feel like you are running out of creative ad ideas to use, we have you covered.
-In this article, you’ll discover six retargeting ad ideas you can try in your next digital ad campaign.
+In this article, you’ll discover six examples of retargeting ads you can try in your next digital campaign.